gabbachat/client.old/docs/config.md

 ```

 ##### PORT
-Pog runs on port 1981 be default, you can change that here.
+gabba runs on port 1981 be default, you can change that here.

 ```
 port: 1981,